-One of the most common reasons people visit the doctor yearly is back pain.
-From car accident injuries to chronic pain, back pain can happen at any age for various reasons.
-But what do you do when you start noticing other symptoms occurring simultaneously as back pain?
-If you notice abdominal pain and back pain that happen at the same time, you could be dealing with any number of health conditions.
-These are some of the most common explanations for why you might be experiencing back pain and nausea at the same time and what you can do about it.
+One of the most common reasons that people visit the doctor each year is back pain.
+From car accident injuries to chronic pain, back discomfort can happen at any age for various reasons.
+But what do you do when you start noticing other symptoms occurring at the same time as back pain?
+If you notice nausea or feelings of sickness at the same time as back pain, you could be dealing with a number of different health conditions.
+Let’s discuss some of the most common explanations for why you might be experiencing back pain and nausea at the same time and what you can do about it.

 Digestive Tract-Related Back Pain and Nausea